Click green box for more information

 at ONANDA PARK, Gorham Lodge.

-4 PM: Check out displays and gather with friends inside the Gorham Lodge.
+4 PM: Enjoy Onanda Park, gather with friends and check out displays at Gorham Lodge.
 There will be Canandaigua Botanical Society displays as well as many organizations with information to share.

-The catered meal, and special treasures including printed programs and commemorative Sesquicentennial mugs will be available to all attendees.
+The catered meal, and special treasures including commemorative programs and Sesquicentennial mugs will be available to all attendees**.
 Parking is free at the upper lots of Onanda.
-Guests may drop off at Gorham Lodge before parking in upper lots or pay to park on the lakeside lots.
+Guests may drop off at Gorham Lodge before parking in upper lots or pay to park on the lakeside lots (if parking gate is charging).

 JUNE 7, 2024 GORHAM LODGE